Skip to main content

 Technical Analysis

 CVE-2025-53692 is a high-severity Cross-Site Scripting (XSS) vulnerability affecting Sitecore Experience Manager (XM) and Sitecore Experience Platform (XP) versions from 9.2 through 10.4.
 The vulnerability arises due to improper neutralization of input during web page generation, classified under CWE-79.
 This flaw allows an attacker to inject malicious scripts into web pages viewed by other users.
-The vulnerability is remotely exploitable over the network without requiring authentication (AV:N, PR:N), but it does require user interaction (UI:R), such as a victim clicking a crafted link or visiting a malicious page.
-The CVSS v3.1 base score is 7.1, indicating a high severity level, with a vector showing high impact on confidentiality (C:H), limited impact on integrity (I:L), and no impact on availability (A:N).
-The vulnerability could allow attackers to steal sensitive information such as session cookies, perform actions on behalf of authenticated users, or conduct phishing attacks by injecting deceptive content.
-Although no known exploits are currently reported in the wild, the widespread use of Sitecore XM and XP in enterprise web content management makes this a significant risk.
-The lack of available patches at the time of publication necessitates immediate attention to mitigation strategies to reduce exposure.
+Exploitation requires no privileges (PR:N) but does require user interaction (UI:R), such as clicking a crafted link or visiting a malicious page.
+The attack vector is network-based (AV:N), meaning it can be exploited remotely over the internet without authentication.
+The CVSS v3.1 base score is 7.1, reflecting high severity with high impact on confidentiality (C:H), low impact on integrity (I:L), and no impact on availability (A:N).
+Successful exploitation could lead to theft of sensitive data such as session cookies, enabling account hijacking or unauthorized actions within the Sitecore environment.
+Since Sitecore is widely used for managing digital content and customer experiences, this vulnerability could be leveraged to compromise websites, deface content, or conduct phishing attacks targeting users of affected sites.
+No known exploits are currently reported in the wild, and no official patches have been linked yet, indicating the need for vigilance and proactive mitigation by organizations using these Sitecore versions.

 Potential Impact